-The Group will ensure all of its staff are treated equally and fairly and that decisions taken on staff recruitment, selection, training, promotion, career management and the termination of employment are based on objective criteria.
+The Group will ensure all of its staff are treated equitably and that decisions taken on staff recruitment, selection, training, promotion, career management and the termination of employment are based on objective criteria.

-The Group seeks to employ a workforce which reflects its diverse community and will treat all staff with dignity and respect and provide a working environment free from unlawful discrimination, harassment or victimisation.
+The Group seeks to employ a workforce which reflects its diverse community, engaging in a range of recruitment strategies which place our employment opportunities in front of the diverse population in our region and will treat all staff with dignity and respect and provide a working environment free from unlawful discrimination, harassment or victimisation.